sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/ode/basic.md

 **Definition:** The degree (i.e. power) of the highest order derivative involved in a DE, when the DE satisfies the following:

 - All derivatives have been made free from radicals (i.e. roots or fractional powers)
-- There is no involvement of the derivatives in any fraction.
+- There is no involvement of the derivatives in any denominator of a fraction.
 - There shouldn’t be involvement of highest order derivative as a transcendental function, trigonometric or exponential, etc. The coefficient of any term containing the highest order derivative should just be a function of $x$, $y$, or some lower order derivative.

 ---